🤑 You have $200 tuition credit

 A FINAL PROJECT THAT OPENS DOORS

 Your capstone is a complete, playable Twine game exported as HTML, a clear demonstration of how you handle choice, consequence, voice, and structure.
 It’s a practical proof of skill you can show studios, indie teams, or collaborators.
-More than a certificate, it’s evidence you’re ready to contribute.
+It’s evidence you’re ready to contribute and continue your transition.

 INSTRUCTOR